 - Congenital transmission (mother to child through the placenta)

-Clinical signs in animals
+Clinical signs of toxoplasmosis in animals

 - Animals exhibit the inapparent form of the disease.